Jaguar Land Rover Halewood: Since 2001

 In 1997, Ford announced plans to replace the Escort with the more radically styled Ford Focus.
 Furthermore, Ford of Europe announced European production of the Focus would only be carried out at Saarlouis, Germany and Valencia, Spain fuelling rumours that Halewood was due to be closed by Ford.
 However, Jaguar Cars, owned at the time by Ford, was developing a new mid-sized saloon model which was loosely based on the Ford Mondeo.
 Ford decided that production of this model, the Jaguar X-Type, would commence at Halewood from 2001 onwards.

 In 2007, Halewood commenced production of the second generation Land Rover Freelander model, Freelander 2, and a dirt track test facility was constructed at Halewood specifically for Freelander 2 and subsequent Land Rover models.

-In March 2008, Ford finalised a deal to sell Jaguar and Land Rover to Tata Motors, part of the Indian-based Tata Group, one of the world's largest manufacturers of commercial vehicles.
+In March 2008, Ford finalised a deal to sell Jaguar and Land Rover to Tata Motors.
 Under the terms of the deal, Ford retained partial ownership of Halewood's transmission plant which it originally operated in collaboration with Getrag, but in March 2021 Ford bought Getrag (now Magma PT) out of the venture, bringing Ford back as a major owner of the Halewood complex.

 On 15 July 2009, Jaguar Land Rover (JLR) announced that it would cease production of the X-Type at the end of 2009, with the loss of 300 jobs, and have a three-week shut down between September and December of that year.

 On 11 March 2010, the UK Government announced a £27 million grant was to be made available to JLR for the production of an all-new model, the Range Rover Evoque, subject to the condition it is manufactured at Halewood.
 In July 2011, production of the Range Rover Evoque started.
 The Evoque became a best-seller, and was critically acclaimed for its concept-car-like styling.
 Soon, JLR raised the number of employees to 3,000, due to the high demand for the Evoque.
 In early 2012, JLR announced that they would employ an additional 1,000 staff for Halewood, to meet demand for the Evoque.
 In August of that year, the plant switched to 24-hour running in order to meet demand.

 On 19 June 2014, JLR announced an investment of £200M at Halewood, enabling the launch in 2014 of the new Land Rover Discovery Sport, the first member of an all-new family of Discovery vehicles.

 On 16 September 2024, JLR announced an investment of £500M at Halewood in order to upgrade the factory for electric vehicle production.